NishikiChisato/DigitalGarden/English Grammar in Use/00_Chaos/Tense comparison.md

 - Mozart was a composer.
 He wrote more than 600 pieces of music.
 - My mother grew up in Italy.

-We use the present perfect to [[Present perfect simple#^meaning-news|give new information]].
+We use the present perfect to [[Present Perfect Simple#^meaning-news|give new information]].
 But if we continue to talk about it, we normally use the past simple:
 A: Ow! **I've burnt** my self.
 B: How **did** you **do** that? (not have you done)
 A: I **picked** up a hot dish. (not have picked)